hediet/blog/content/posts/2019/10/how-to-stress-the-csharp-compiler/how-to-stress-the-csharp-compiler.post.md

 Each method represents a rule that matches against a machine configuration and returns the next configuration.
-For example, if we would like to remove an item from a stack, we match against the type `Stack<TSymbol, TRest>` with TSymbol and TRest being arbitrary types that are inferred by the C# type checker and return `TRest`.
+For example, if we would like to remove an item from a stack, we match against the type `Stack<TSymbol, TRest>` with `TSymbol` and `TRest` being arbitrary types that are inferred by the C# type-checker and return `TRest`.

 I generated the following rules from a more readable representation of the turing machine.
+You can find the code of the generator [here](https://github.com/hediet/blog/blob/d85bf8950a3468fe9fb2e4b2e67388c352d9410c/content/posts/2019/10/how-to-stress-the-csharp-compiler/script.ts).

 ```cs
     public static class BusyBeaver4State2Symbols {